Elevation: 11,936 ft

 Sacajawea North Face Direct – by Wes Collins, Bob Boyles

-Several years ago while sitting in the big snow saddle between Mt Borah’s summit and Chicken Out Ridge, I first heard and then watched a chair sized boulder crash down the North Face of Mount Sacajawea.
-As it gained momentum it made one giant 300’ bounce and then shattered into a thousand pieces the instant it reconnected with the face and I remember thinking, ‘that place is no mans land’.
-For me, Mt.
-Sacajawea sports one of the most impressive north faces in the Lost River Range.
-From bottom to top, this 1,600’ monolith is impossible to miss from the standard route on Mt.
-Borah.
+Several years ago while sitting in the big snow saddle between Mount Borah’s summit and Chicken-Out Ridge, I first heard and then watched a chair-sized boulder crash down the North Face of Sacajawea.
+As it gained momentum it made one giant 300’ bounce and then shattered into a thousand pieces the instant it reconnected with the face.
+I remember thinking ‘that place is no-mans land’.
+For me, Sacajawea sports one of the most impressive north faces in the Lost River Range.
+From bottom to top, this 1,600’ monolith is impossible to miss from the standard route on Mount Borah.
 That’s where I first saw it and I’ve been an admirer ever since.
 In all my hikes up Borah I can’t think of a trip where I didn’t study the face for potential routes, but self-doubt kept me from any real plan.
 Then, in May of 2005 Dean Lords climbed a mixed (WI5) route in a series of steep chimneys on the far right side of the face he named Broken Wings.
-That first ascent made me realize; if the rock fall in a chute was manageable then a direct route up the face could be had as well.
-I didn’t forget that exploding boulder however, so looking for a competent partner was a halfhearted endeavor at best.
+That first ascent made me realize that if the rock fall in a chute is manageable, then a direct route up the face could be had as well.
+I didn’t forget that exploding boulder, however, so looking for a competent partner was a halfhearted endeavor at best.

 “Curt and I made one more trip to scout out another possible route but our timing was too late and an evening snow storm ended all thoughts of putting up a new route on the North Face of Sacajawea for the season.
 Curt did talk Frank Florence into one more attempt on our proposed route in 1993 and the two of them made it to our high point where Frank too decided this route wasn’t worth the risk.
 We did learn a secret from our trips and that is the face is back-cut, or has handholds that are not visible from below.”